CIRSS/yw-web-app/README.md

 6. Navigate to the web application in your browser at http://localhost:8080.

 ## Running the service with GitHub Codespaces
-1. Create a Codespaces by clickling the link below [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/yilinxia/yw-web-app)
+1. Create a Codespaces by clicking
+[![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/yilinxia/yw-web-app)
 2. Once the Codespaces created, you can start the service by invoking the `run` target: